 Looking for candidates?

 Most candidates won’t reach out via a LinkedIn post or respond to a job ad, they need to be actively pursued.
 Job boards have millions of profiles, however searching through them to find the right one can be very time consuming and sometimes (read often) fruitless.
-(As a recruitment agency that's what our consultants focus on and here's some candidate profiles of the professionals they have managed to find!)

 It also pays to grow your network by reaching out to people in organisations that you know have good people.
 This is called headhunting, but approaching people like this requires a delicate approach.
 It’s not just about the immediate position that needs to be filled, but rather keeping in touch with people to see how they are going.
 In most cases, this is just relationship building, as it’s likely they won’t even be looking for a position, but when they are, they will reach out to you because of the relationship that’s been fostered.
 This is usually where internal recruiters and HR fall short.
 They simply don’t have the time to build these relationships, and if they do, it generally means there’s already a lot of pressing work to be done within their organisations.